hhandoko/luwak/README.md

 ## Development Prerequisites

-To compile, run, or package the project, you will need a Java SDK 8 distributions installed and a number of front-end JavaScript build tools:
+To compile, run, or package the project, you will need the following tools configured:

-* Java SDK 8 distributions (choose one):
+* Java SDK 8 distribution (choose one):
   * [Azul Zulu] (recommended), or
   * [OpenJDK], or
   * [Oracle JDK]
+* [Gradle] build tool, either:
+  * Install Gradle and add the executable in the system path (`gradle`), or
+  * Use the provided Gradle wrapper executable (`gradlew`)
 * JavaScript build tools:
   * [Bower] v1.8.x
   * [Node.js] v8.5.x